 But you see, here’s the thing: fundamental analysts will eventually have to get back to the use of charts to time their trade entries.

-On the other hand, technical analysts believe that all that fundamental data is already factored into price by the market forces of supply and demand therefore why bother stressing about analyzing fundamental data when the price on the charts tell you everything?
+On the other hand, technical analysts believe that all that fundamental data is already factored into price by the market forces of supply and demand therefore why attempt to decipher the multitude of data that a fundamentalist will look at?

 Technical analysts use many tools and techniques.
 The main one is the chart.
 A chart represents price behavior over time.